oolongtengu/free-python-course/unit-3-collections/lesson-8-check-for-something-in-list/README.md

 grocery_list = ["apple", "banana", "carrot"]

 if "banana" in grocery_list:
     print("I AM A BANANA!") # This would print since there is "banana" in the grocery list
 ```

-On to your assignment.
+On to your assignment...

 When Christmas rolls around, everybody knows Santiago, AKA Santa,
 has to check his list twice.

 Lets help him do that!

 Create a function that uses the keyword `in` to verify if there are any good
 students in his list.
-Check for the string `good_student` and return True or False
+Check for the string `good_student` and return `True` or `False`
 depending if it is present.